 When we think about vitamin and mineral needs, iron is a mineral that may come to mind.
 It’s a important component of hemoglobin, which is a component of red blood cells that transport oxygen from our lungs to the rest of our body.
 It is also one of the most common mineral deficiencies, especially in children.

 I work with many clients who want to know about about adequate iron intake in their infant and young toddler's diet.
-The Recommended Dietary Allowance (RDA), or average daily level of intake sufficient to meet the nutrient requirements of nearly all (97%–98%) healthy individuals, is 11 mg iron for babies 6-12 months of age and 7 mg of iron for children 1-3 years of age.
+The Recommended Dietary Allowance (RDA), or average daily level of intake sufficient to meet the nutrient requirements of nearly all (97%–98%) healthy individuals, is 11 mg iron for babies 6-12 months of age, and 7 mg of iron for children 1-3 years of age.
 There are two forms of iron: heme and non-heme.
 Heme iron is the iron that is typically found in meat and non-heme is the iron commonly found in plant sources.
 It’s important to note that typically, heme iron is absorbed better by our bodies than non-heme iron.
 BUT, if you don’t eat meat or have a child that is not the biggest meat fan, there are many ways to meet your child’s iron needs.

 There are many more sources of iron that I love to include in my family's meals like:

-- red meat and dark poultry
+Red meat and dark poultry

-- fish sources like tuna and salmon
+Fish sources like tuna and salmon

-- grains (like quinoa, barley, teff, amaranth, oat bran, wheat bran
+Grains (like quinoa, barley, teff, amaranth, oat bran, wheat bran

-- green leafy vegetables
+Green leafy vegetables

-- iron-fortified breakfast cereals
+Iron-fortified breakfast cereals

 Stay turned for future blog posts which highlight some of these foods.
 Do you have a favorite iron rich recipe?
 Let me know in the comments below, or contact me with questions.